4U6U57/CMPS012A-pt.w17-grading-scripts/lib/DISCLAIMER.md

 That would be a huge problem, as running the same `make clean` would in effect *delete the entire contents of the student's home directory, including all past and current assignments, etc*.
-In this situation, there would not be much we could do to assist you with, besides helping you start the assignment again from scratch.
+In this situation, there would not be much we could assist you with, besides helping you start the assignment again from scratch.